 Painting Tefillin Straps Black

-The Magen Avraham suggests that a person who painted his tefillin without proper intent need only apply another layer of paint with proper intent.
-He bases this suggestion on the opinion of R’ Yehudah in our sugya according to which a sofer who wrote Hashem’s Name without the necessary intention only need trace over the letters with the necessary intention.
-Although the Chachamim disagree, R’ Acha bar Yaakov explains that they argue only regarding a Sefer Torah They agree, though, that a get written without the proper intent may be traced over.
+Based on our sugya, the Magen Avraham suggests that a person who painted his tefillin without the proper intent need only apply another layer of paint with the proper intent.
+He bases this suggestion on the opinion of R’ Yehuda, who maintains that if a sofer wrote Hashem’s Name without the necessary intention, he may trace over the letters, this time with the necessary intention, thus investing the word with the required holiness.
+Although the chachomim argue, R’ Acha bar Yaakov explains that they argue only regarding a Sefer Torah.
+They agree that a get written without the proper intent may be traced over.

-The Magen Avraham writes that the same is true of the paint on tefillin straps.
-The Chachamim, he argues, would agree that it can be painted over with proper intent.
-Although this is debated, the Magen Avraham relies on it in conjunction with the opinion that straps painted without proper intent are in any event kosher b’dieved.
-The Pri Megadim and other poskim argue that since both these leniencies are rejected, they cannot be combined into a “sfek sfeika.”
-They maintain that the invalid paint must be scraped off before a valid coat of paint is applied with the required intent.
+The Magen Avraham writes that the same is true, according to this opinion, of the paint on tefillin straps.
+The chachomim agree that it can be painted over with the proper intent.
+Although this explanation is debated, the Magen Avraham relies on it in conjunction with the opinion that straps painted without the proper intent are kosher b’dieved.
+The Pri Megadim and other poskim (ibid) argue that since both these leniencies are rejected, they cannot be combined into a “sfek sfeika.”
+Rather, the invalid paint must be scraped off before a valid coat of paint is applied with the required intent.